GokhanErturkk/Galton-Board-Project/Readme.md

 cell by one.
 The below figure presents an example of the program output for a run.
 The values may naturally change for each run.
 Be sure that created thread count is equal to the sum of the values.

+# Grading Criteria
+* If `mvn compile` does not work, you will get 0 point.
+* If you change the pom.xml, package names, class names (given file structure), you will be `penalized`  with 30 points.
+* If you don't create the required thread count, you will be `penalized` with 30 points.
+* Programming logic and correct output defined in `Tests to run` section below are worth 40 points.

 # Requirements
 * Fork this github repository.
 * Your project should be a maven project.